cbare/cbare.github.io/_drafts/2024-05-20-proteomics-for-cancer-prediction.md

 ![alt text](../images/blood-proteins/volcano-plot-breast-cancer-risk.png)

-Using a technique called [Mendelian randomization][], they find five circulating proteins that pass statistical tests and have plausible indications of involvement with breast cancer.
+Using [Mendelian randomization][], they find five circulating proteins that pass statistical tests and have plausible indications of direct involvement with breast cancer: CD160, DNPH1, LAYN, LRRC37A2 and TLR1.

 #### Lung Cancer